HewlettPackard/hpegl-metal-os-windows-iso/README.md

         $(ConvertTo-SecureString 'PlainTextPasswrd' -AsPlainText -Force)

     -BootIndex <String>
         Index number of Boot image to use.
-Overrides what is set in Config.ps1
+Overrides what is set in Config.ps1.
+This must match the Index number from the boot.wim of the source ISO that is the "Microsoft Windows Setup (amd64/x64)" entry, not the PXE entry.
+        If left blank or $null, the script will prompt.

     -InstallIndex <String>
         Index number of Install image to use.
-Overrides what is set in Config.ps1
+Overrides what is set in Config.ps1.
+This must match the Index number from the install.wim of the source ISO that you want to install.
+If left blank or $null, the script will prompt.

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,